 Sandpaper is another option for removing paint from wood.
 This method will take a bit more elbow grease, but it can be effective.

-To use sandpaper, start with coarse grit and work your way up to a finer one.
+To use sandpaper, start with coarse grit and work up to a finer one.
 Rub the sandpaper over the surface of the wood in a circular motion until the paint starts to come off.

 4. Use a paint stripper:

 Paint strippers are chemical solutions designed to get paint off the hardwood.
 They can be effective, but they can also be dangerous to use.
 Be sure to read the instructions carefully and take all necessary safety precautions before using a paint stripper.

 To use a paint stripper, apply it to the surface of the wood with a paintbrush and let it sit for the amount of time specified in the instructions.

 You can also use boiling water to get paint off the wood.
 This method works by causing the paint to blister and peel off the wood.

 To use boiling water, pour it over the paint and let it sit for a few minutes.
 Then, use a putty knife to remove the softened paint.